aws/aws-sdk-java/README.md

 ## Getting Started

 1. **Sign up for AWS** - Before you begin, you need an AWS account.
 Please see the [AWS Account and Credentials][docs-signup] section of the developer guide for information about how to create an AWS account and retrieve your AWS credentials.
 1. **Minimum requirements** - To run the SDK you will need **Java 1.6+**.
 For more information about the requirements and optimum settings for the SDK, please see the [Java Development Environment][docs-signup] section of the developer guide.
+Some components require Java 1.7 (e.g. [Kinesis][kinesis-getting-started])
 1. **Install the SDK** - Using ***Maven*** is the recommended way to install the AWS SDK for Java.
 Please see the [Install the AWS SDK for Java][docs-signup] section of the user guide for more detailed information about installing the SDK through other means.
 1. **Using the SDK** - The best way to become familiar with how to use the SDK is to read the [Developer Guide][docs-guide].